You are currently viewing Attention screenwriters, the book is better than the movie

 Back to the Book

 I have grown tired of trying to fit in.
 I used to call my blog “The Cultural Misfit.”
 I based much of what I wrote on my misfit status.
 Indeed, we’re all misfits as we’re only pilgrims here on this earth (see 1 Pet.
 2:11).
-Because we aren’t made for this world, when we try to fit in and be relevant, we feel stifled and conflicted.
+We are misfits because we aren’t made for this world.
+When we try to fit in and be relevant, we feel stifled and conflicted.

 misfit the book is better than the movie